wellyshen/react-cool-starter/README.md

 I will improve the starter boilerplate continuously and keep all of the technologies on trend.
 Welcome to join me if you want.
 Hope you guys love it 😉

-> I'm curious what this starter boilerplate helps you guys do anything?
-Please feel free to [tell me](https://github.com/wellyshen/react-cool-starter/issues/6), let's make some sharing between us 👻
+> 👻 I'm curious what this starter boilerplate helps you guys do anything?
+Please feel free to [tell me](https://github.com/wellyshen/react-cool-starter/issues/6), let's make some sharing between us.

 [![Build Status](https://travis-ci.org/wellyshen/react-cool-starter.svg?branch=master)](https://travis-ci.org/wellyshen/react-cool-starter)
 [![dependencies Status](https://david-dm.org/wellyshen/react-cool-starter/status.svg)](https://david-dm.org/wellyshen/react-cool-starter)